AV1917/flow-classic-redirect/README.md

 - **Robust URL Handling**: Catches all flow URLs reliably – including from solutions, Power Apps, manual entries, refreshes, or new tabs.
 - **No Unexpected Redirects**: To prevent data loss, redirection will only occur on the first load of a new page – already loaded pages will not be impacted by changes to the global on/off option or whitelist.

-## User Experience:
+## User Experience

-- On non–Power Automate websites, the extension is disabled and greyed out.
+- On non-Power Automate websites, the extension is disabled and greyed out.
 - On general Power Automate pages (like the homepage or flow list), the extension is active – so you can toggle global redirection or manage your whitelist before opening any flows.
 - On a flow's Details or Editor page, you get all the same controls, plus a one-click option to add or remove the current flow from the whitelist.

-## Statuses:
+## Statuses

 #### Active